-Annabelle, a 2-year old Chihuahua from Italy under Bailey Boat Cat's tutelage, was our last Ambassador at Sea prior to the onset of the Covid 19 pandemic.
+Annabelle, a 2-year old Chihuahua from Italy, was our last Ambassador at Sea prior to the onset of the Covid 19 pandemic.
 She had assumed her duties in June of 2019 after Bailey's retirement ceremony.
-Sadly, Annabelle passed away while ashore last year.
+Sadly, Annabelle passed away while ashore in 2020.

 Annabelle and her two crewmates, Border Collies April and Blue, lived with their humans on S/V Titanium near Barcelona, Spain.
 They sailed the western Mediterranean until recreational sailing came to a stand-still last year.
 Annabelle's first duty as Ambassador was to meet and greet the other furry sailors at the marina.